LUKE-MUL8/SynthControllerMozi/README.md

 Sound Synthesis with Arduino and Mozzi Library.

-This project demonstrates FM synthesis using the Mozzi library on an Arduino.
+This project demonstrates FM + ASDR sine,saw,square synthesis using the Mozzi library on an Arduino.
 It features real-time Bluetooth control of the modulation index, automatic MIDI note transitions, and smooth frequency modulation for rich, evolving sound.

 Features
 FM synthesis(so far) with carrier and modulator oscillators.